-6/10/1988 A sabbatical is defined as 1. (in a school, college or university) a time of release from normal teaching duties.
-2. Brining a period of rest: a sabbatical leave
+Published June 10, 1988.
+A sabbatical is defined as (1) a time of release from normal teaching duties, like in a school, college, or university and (2) bringing a period of rest: a sabbatical leave.

 And that, column readers, is exactly what I will be doing for the next few months as I take a sabbatical leave from Brigham Young University.

-Carma Wadley, editor of the Today Section in the Desert News, and I agreed that it would be best to discontinue my column during my sabbatical leave, which will last until Jan.
-1, 1989.
-We will determine at that time whether or not to resume the column.
+Carma Wadley, editor of the Today Section in the Desert News, and I agreed that it would be best to discontinue my column during my sabbatical leave, which will last until January 1, 1989.
+We will then decide whether or not to resume the column.

 Writing a newspaper column for nearly a decade has been an educational experience.
 I have learned to appreciate the wisdom, skills and talents of editors Don Woodward and Carma Wadley.